return to homepage

 • Repeat until you have made 8 of these models; you will use 4 now and the other 4 later.

-• Using your first model of the tetrahedral electron pair geometry, stick a small sphere onto the open end of each toothpick.
-If you connected the small spheres, you would get a tetrahedron.
-The central atom and the bonds would be inside this tetrahedron.
+Using your first model of the tetrahedral electron pair geometry, stick a small sphere onto the open end of each toothpick.
+If you connected the small spheres, X, you would get a tetrahedron.
+The central atom, A, and the bonds would be inside this tetrahedron.
 If you drew a line from one small sphere to the central atom and then on to another small sphere, you would have drawn an angle of 109.5o.
-This molecule shape is called "tetrahedral".
+This molecule shape is called "tetrahedral" .
+This is also represented by identifying the central atom represented by A and the attached atoms by X the representation AX4.

-Make a molecule with a triangular pyramid shape.
+Make a molecule model with a triangular pyramid shape AX3E1

 • Stick a small sphere onto the open end of 1 toothpick.
 You could only draw a straight line from this small sphere to the large sphere.
 This molecule shape is called "linear".
 There are three lone pairs pointing to three of the corners of the tetrahedron.

-Keep your models of molecules until you are finished with the activities on your report sheet.
-You will need these models to look at.
+Keep your molecule models until you are finished with the activities on your report sheet.
+You will need these models for reference .

 Applying VSEPR to Real Molecules